wp-plugins/digiproveblog/readme.txt

 == Changelog ==

+= 2.16 =
+* New option to specify whether submitted or generated posts (e.g. via xmlrpc) are to be Digiproved
+* Uses default timeout value for http connection to improve connectivity for some installations
+* Settings page now includes a link to members' area at digiprove.com
+* Fixed bug involving redeclared function in certain circumstances
+* Changed naming conventions to further reduce risk of clash with other plugins and themes
+* Fixed bug where Update button can disappear in settings menu after license maintenance
+* Specifies UTF-8 character encoding in upgrade form - prevents warnings
+* Improved handling of SQL errors
+* Logs time taken to perform MySQL instruction in case of an SQL error
+* Better handling of malformed URLs and bookmarks when parsing for media files
+* Resolved minor error not returning content after a hook function in certain circumstances
+* Resolved minor error showing incorrect value of footer option in certain circumstances

 = 2.15 =
 * Now you can see in Post or Page lists a new column indicating whether the page/post has been Digiproved already
 * Number of media files that can be Digiproved within a single post raised to 10 for Personal users (was 5)